 Adopt-A-Street is a program that empowers volunteer groups to keep their neighborhoods litter-free one street at a time.
 To date, more than 19,000 volunteers from 20 cities have removed over 211,000 pounds of litter from adopted streets!

 - Fosters pride (people litter less in clean neighborhoods)

 - Frees up maintenance crews to perform other tasks

 What's involved in Adopt-A-Street participation?

-Residents volunteer to remove litter from an adopted street in their city four times a year for two years.
+Residents volunteer to remove litter from an adopted street in their city four times a year for one year.
 (Streets are half-a-mile long or more.)
-Broward County provides organizational help, cleanup supplies, free disposal, and Adopt-A-Street signs displaying the name of the group.
+Broward County provides organizational help, cleanup supplies, free disposal and recognition signs displaying the name of the group.
 A Group Leader coordinates cleanups between the group and Keep Broward Beautiful.
 Adopt-A-Street is a collaboration between Broward County, participating cities and volunteer groups.

 If you have questions, please call the Litter Hotline at 954-765-4999 or email email@example.com.